-11.2.2 Bootable media startup parameters
+11.2.2 Acronis bootable media startup parameters

-Here, you can set bootable media startup parameters in order to configure rescue media boot options for better compatibility with different hardware.
+Here, you can set Acronis bootable media startup parameters in order to configure the media boot options for better compatibility with different hardware.
 Several options are available (nousb, nomouse, noapic, etc.).
 These parameters are provided for advanced users.
-If you encounter any hardware compatibility problems while testing boot from the rescue media, it may be best to contact Acronis Technical Support.
+If you encounter any hardware compatibility problems while testing boot from the Acronis bootable media, it may be best to contact Acronis Technical Support.